iqlusioninc/yubihsm.rs/README.md

 The [yubihsm::Client] type provides access to [HSM commands][command].

-Note that this is **NOT** an official Yubico project and is in no way supported or endorsed by Yubico (although whoever runs their Twitter account [thinks it's awesome]).
+This is **NOT** an official Yubico project and is in no way supported or endorsed by Yubico (although whoever runs their Twitter account [thinks it's awesome]).

+*NOTE: Looking for a YubiKey library instead of YubiHSM?
+Check out [yubikey-piv.rs] instead.*

 ## Prerequisites